 Susie Cranford, Neal Mallard, Mark Williams∗

-Valerie Chandler, Dan Stephens∗, Scott Tidwell, Sheila Wolf
+Valerie Chandler, Dan Stephens∗, Michael Thielen, Scott Tidwell, Sheila Wolf

 ∗ denotes Section Leader